 Having a good understanding of the digital camera modes is essential to control the exposure in photography.
 Whether you are a beginner or an advanced amateur, you should know what each camera mode does and when it should be used, under what circumstances.
+In this chapter of Photography Basics, I will explain everything you need to know about camera modes!

 What are Digital Camera Modes?

-Digital Camera Modes allow photographers to control the parameters of an exposure, specifically, Shutter Speed, Aperture and ISO.
+Digital camera modes allow photographers to control the parameters of an exposure, specifically, Shutter Speed, Aperture and ISO.
 While certain modes can fully automate the camera exposure, there are other modes that let the photographer manually control some or all parameters of the exposure.

 On most cameras these days, there is a dial called the “PSAM” or “PASM” dial (the order depends on the camera) where you can change your camera mode.
 It is one of the most important dials/options on your camera.
 You can see an illustration of the PSAM dial to the left.